 Miniature Dachshunds are small pups that are bold and brave despite their small stature.
-They have lots of energy and love to play, and when fed appropriate Dachshund dog food are very healthy.
+They have lots of energy and love to play, and when fed appropriate Dachshund dog food is very healthy.
 However, this breed doesn’t usually do well around kids or other pets.

 2. Teacup Beagle

 The Teacup Beagle breed is great with kids and other pets.
-As a close relative to standard Beagles – one of the best hunting dogs – Teacup Beagles still have hunting instincts and will need to be trained not to bark and not to chase other furry animals.
+As a close relative to standard Beagles – one of the best hunting dogs – Teacup Beagles still have hunting instincts and will need to be trained not to bark and chase other furry animals.
 Pups from this breed are active and playful.

-All Beagles in general need lots of attention or they can become destructive.
-Although these small stubborn dogs are hard to train at times, they remain one of the most popular teacup dog breeds due to their winning personality, cute looks and positive demeanor.
+All Beagles, in general, need lots of attention, or they can become destructive.
+Although these small stubborn dogs are hard to train at times, they remain one of the most popular teacup dog breeds due to their winning personality, cute looks, and positive demeanor.
 If exercised and fed proper Beagle dog food, they can also live a long time.

 3. Teacup Boston Terrier

-With short hair and low shedding, the Teacup Boston Terrier is one of the lowest maintenance breeds there is and even Boston Terrier dog food costs less.
+With short hair and low shedding, the Teacup Boston Terrier is one of the lowest maintenance breeds there is, and even Boston Terrier dog food costs less.
 The larger versions can tolerate temperature changes well, but the smaller ones will need a steady, mild climate.

 4. Miniature Labrador